-The present paper examines the relationship between neighborhood disorder and individual-level health outcomes.
-It draws on data from the Monitoring Mt.
-Laurel Study, a new survey-based study that enables us to compare residents living in an affordable housing project in a middle-class New Jersey suburb to a comparable group of non-residents who applied to live in the project but were not accepted in the project or were still on the waiting list at the time the survey was administered, thus holding constant self-selection into the pool of people wishing to move into affordable suburban housing.
+The present paper draws on data from the Monitoring Mt.
+Laurel Study, a new survey-based study that enables us to compare residents living in an affordable housing project in a middle-class New Jersey suburb to a comparable group of non-residents who applied to live in the project but were either not accepted or were still on the waiting list at the time the survey was administered, thus holding constant self-selection into the pool of people wishing to move into affordable suburban housing.
 The quasi-experimental design of the Mt.
 Laurel Study is well-suited for the study of neighborhood effects and overcomes some of the limitations of the MTO experiment.
-At the time the data were collected, for example, most residents had lived in the project for several years, some for as long as ten years.
-This means that enough time had elapsed to allow hypothesized cumulative effects to emerge, thus enabling us to disentangle neighborhood effects from the effects of moving.
-In addition, we also had access to residents' and non-residents' initial applications to enter the project and we drew on these applications to estimate propensity scores to capture the likelihood of moving from the applicant list into the project.
+For instance, at the time of data collection, most residents had lived in the project for several years, some for as long as ten years.
+This means that sufficient time had elapsed to allow hypothesized cumulative effects to emerge, thus enabling us to disentangle neighborhood effects from the effects of moving, which is inherently disruptive.
+Additionally, we had access to residents' and non-residents' initial applications to enter the project and we drew on these applications to estimate propensity scores to capture the likelihood of moving from the waiting list into the project.
 We use these propensity scores in multivariate models to control for other unmeasured factors that might influence entry into the project.

-Using these new data, we test the hypothesis that living in an affordable housing project in a middle class suburb reduces a poor person's exposure to disorder and violence compared to what they would have experienced in the absence of access to such housing, and that this lesser exposure to disorder and violence yields improvements in mental health that can be attributed to residents' reduced stress burden.
-We begin by reviewing theory and research on the relationship between neighborhood context and health status.
+Using these new data, we test the hypothesis that living in an affordable housing project in a middle class suburb improves a poor person's economic prospects relative to what they would have experienced in the absence of such housing, and that these improved prospects can be explained at least in part by differences in respondents' exposure to disorder and stressful life events.
+We begin by reviewing theory and existing research on neighborhood poverty, neighborhood transfer programs, and economic self-sufficiency.
 We then offer a brief history of the Mt.
-Laurel housing project and its present configuration.
-We then outline our data and measures and subject them to a series of multivariate analyses to capture neighborhood effects on exposure to crime and disorder, stressful life events, and health.
-We conclude with a summary of our findings and their implications for affordable housing policy.
+Laurel housing project and its present configuration and move on to describe our data and measures and the results of a series of multivariate analyses of the relationship between housing project residence and individual self-sufficiency.
+We conclude with a discussion of our findings and their implications both for affordable housing policy and future research.